-Property Description of Fire Safety System Nelson house Nelson House is fully equipped with a fire alarm system which works on smoke and heat detectors throughout the building.
+Property Description of Fire Safety System The Nelson House The Ralph House is fully equipped with a fire alarm system which works on smoke and heat detectors throughout the building.
 Please read and take note of the following procedures to follow in the event of a fire.
 The Alarm Control Panel is located in the Ground Floor Front Hallway of the building.
 There are also fire extinguishers throughout.
 Linley House Linley House is fully equipped with a fire alarm system which works on smoke and heat detectors throughout the building, and fire resisting doors.
 Please read and take note of the following procedures to follow in the event of a fire.
 The Alarm Control Panel is located in the Downstairs Hallway of the building.
 There are also fire extinguishers throughout.
 Nunes House Nunes House 14 North Parade is fully equipped with a fire alarm system which works on smoke and heat detectors throughout the building, and fire resisting doors.
 Please read and take note of the following procedures to follow in the event of a fire.
 The Alarm Control Panel is located in the Ground Floor Front Hallway of the building.
 There are also fire extinguishers throughout.
 29 Northampton 29 Northampton Street is fully equipped with a fire alarm system which works on smoke and heat detectors throughout the building, and fire resisting doors.
 Please read and take note of the following procedures to follow in the event of a fire.
 The Alarm Control Panel is located in the Ground Floor Front Hallway of the building.
 There are also fire extinguishers throughout.
-9 Catharine Place 9 Catharine Place is fully equipped with a fire alarm system which works on smoke and heat detectors throughout the building, and fire resisting doors.
-Please read and take note of the following procedures to follow in the event of a fire.
-The Alarm Control Panel is located in the Ground Floor Front Hallway of the building.
+The Ralph House The Ralph (2 North Parade Passage) is fully equipped with a fire alarm system which works on smoke and heat detectors throughout the building.
+Please read and take note of the posted procedures to follow in the event of a fire.
+The Alarm Control Panel is located in the closet of the front entry hall in of the building (ground floor).
 There are also fire extinguishers throughout.
-10 and 11 St John's Road 10 &11 St John's Road are equipped with a fire detection system which works on smoke and heat detectors throughout the building, and fire resisting doors.
+10 and 11 St John's 10 &11 St John's Road are equipped with a fire detection system which works on smoke Road and heat detectors throughout the building, and fire resisting doors.
 There is also emergency lighting along the escape route.
 There is a fire extinguisher and fire blanket in the kitchen.